brianpark0126/sotai/docs/CONTRIBUTING.md

 ├── ...
 ├── docs/  # All of the documentation here is synced with the online docs.
 │   ├── examples/  # Examples of how to use the library.
-│   ├── reference/  # Auto-generated docstring --> markdown detailed documentation.
+│   ├── notebooks/  # Jupyter Notebook examples.
 │   └── ...
 ├── sotai/  # SOTAI SDK.
+│   ├── layers/  # calibrated modeling layers
+│   └──
 │   ├── pipelines/  # Pipelines for calibrated.
 │   ├── enums.py  # SDK enums.
 │   └── ...